pydata/xarray/README.md

 Because **xray** implements the same data model as the NetCDF file format, xray datasets have a natural and portable serialization format.
-But it's also easy to robustly convert an xray `DatasetArray` to and from a numpy `ndarray` or a pandas `DataFrame` or `Series`, providing compatibility with the full [scientific-python ecosystem][scipy].
+But it's also easy to robustly convert an xray `DataArray` to and from a numpy `ndarray` or a pandas `DataFrame` or `Series`, providing compatibility with the full [scientific-python ecosystem][scipy].